Robert Wood Johnson University Hospital: Bristol-Myers Squibb Children's Hospital

 Laurie Proton Therapy Center in New Brunswick, NJ.

 The Bristol-Myers Squibb Children's Hospital (BMSCH) at Robert Wood Johnson University Hospital (RWJUH) is a freestanding 105-bed, pediatric acute care facility adjacent to RWJUH.
 It is affiliated with both Robert Wood Johnson Medical School and PSE&G Children's Specialized Hospital, and is a member of RWJBarnabas Health.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout New Jersey.
-The hospital features a level II pediatric trauma center and its regional pediatric intensive-care unit and neonatal intensive care units serve the Central New Jersey region.
+The hospital features a level I pediatric trauma center and its regional pediatric intensive-care unit and neonatal intensive care units serve the Central New Jersey region.

 Awards

 The Bristol-Myers Squibb Children's Hospital has also ranked among the nation's Best Children's Hospitals by U.S. News & World Report for three consecutive years.

 Rutgers Cancer Institute of New Jersey

 The Rutgers Cancer Institute of New Jersey (CINJ) is a cancer treatment and research institution that is a part of Rutgers University and located in New Brunswick, New Jersey.
 CINJ is one of only 51 Comprehensive Cancer Centers in the nation designated by the National Cancer Institute and the only one in New Jersey located in the heart of New Brunswick.
 The Rutgers Cancer Institute of New Jersey is an Institute of Rutgers Health at Rutgers University and is located adjacent to Robert Wood Johnson University Hospital, which serves as its primary clinical affiliate.

 In 2019, officials from RWJBarnabas announced that plans were made to construct a new 12 story, $750 million cancer hospital across the street from RWJUH.
 The new hospital would have 96 inpatient beds and many outpatient treatment bays.
 The proposed site for the hospital is currently an old school, "Lincoln Street School" which RWJBarnabas would build a brand new $55 million school a few blocks away as part of the land acquisition.
 The additions are a part of a plan from RWJBarnabas officials to create a top 10 cancer hospital.